 What about Remote User Research?

 Remote user research has been a staple of UX activities since at least 2005.
-Once you understand the pros and cons of remote research, there's a lot of UX that can be done online.
+Once you understand the pros and cons of remote research, you will find that a lot of UX can be done online.

 Note: The term user research usually implies user testing, so always clarify because user research in UX includes two core activities: Field Studies and User Testing.
-Both are equally important at different stages of a UX design creation, but user testing is easier to do online typically.
+Both are equally important at different stages of a UX design creation, but user testing is easier to do online.

-1. Remote User Testing: 75% Yes; 25% No. User testing has been virtualized completely and is full of a crowded marketplace of online testing solutions, each with different pros and cons-- which we will not cover (or endorse) in this article.
+1. Remote User Testing: 75% Yes; 25% No. User testing has been virtualized completely.
+You will find a crowded marketplace of online testing solutions, each with different pros and cons– which we will not cover (or endorse) in this article.
 Remote user testing is usually cheaper and easier to manage for internal teams running regular UX practices.
 By remote user testing, we mean a 3rd party service that facilitates the test for you.
-Several these days allow the researcher to facilitate the test, which is always preferable.
+Several allow the researcher to facilitate the test, which is always preferable.

 If your 3rd party user testing software allows, choose Moderated testing 80% of the time.
 Automated testing cuts you off from interacting with users.
 Automated also means less depth of examination of issues discovered, and less chance to gain empathy through that exploration.
 It can also make your UX team lazy (automate research vs. “getting your hands dirty” dealing with actual users).

 2. Remote Field studies?
-50% Yes; 50% No. User interviews are usually not conducted online.
+50% Yes; 50% No. We usually do not conduct user interviews online.
 We get better data in-person leveraging Rapid Ethnography techniques.
-A small number of robust online user research (Ethnography) solutions exist, unlike with user testing which has many established solutions.
-It is important to realize that user interviews and non-test based research lose the power of contextual insights when moved online, so most UX pros like to do user needs analysis in-person.
+A small number of robust online user research (Ethnography) solutions exist, contrasted with user testing which has many established solutions.
+It is important to realize that user interviews and non-test-based research lose the power of contextual insights when moved online.
+Therefore, most UX pros like to do user needs analysis in-person.

-With user needs analysis, where you would normally perform a field study, you can do that online with any web conferencing software, or combining that with a Diary Study (Webinar and eBook).
+You can do user needs analysis, normally performed through field study, online with any web conferencing software, or combining that with a Diary Study (Webinar and eBook).
 Diaries provide self-report experience logs over a 1-2 week period.
 This is becoming our new default during COVID-19.

-A note on getting too cozy online: At Experience Dynamics, we normally recommend user interviews in-person (most of the time) and remote Automated user testing as an adjunct to your regular usability testing activities.
-It's ultimately a quality and user advocacy issue: You want yourself and your team to be close to users (that's right, "Get your hands dirty").
-The reason is you get rich interaction, more empathy, and better observation, as anyone who has done this research will attest.
+A note on getting too cozy online: At Experience Dynamics, we normally recommend user interviews in-person and remote Automated user testing as an adjunct to your regular usability testing activities.
+It’s ultimately a quality and user advocacy issue.
+You want yourself and your team to be close to users (that’s right, “Get your hands dirty”).
+This way you get rich interaction, more empathy, and better observation, as anyone who has done this research will attest.
 Moreover, you get the detection of unspoken and nonverbal clues or unanticipated insights.
-However, during a pandemic, that's not possible.
-But when the pandemic is over, you want to sustain best practice and not run on the emergency generator UX techniques, which your boss will wonder why you can't remote and automate all UX research.
+However, during a pandemic, that’s not possible.
+But when the pandemic is over, you want to sustain best practice and not run on the emergency generator UX techniques.
+This is in spite of your boss, who wonders why you can’t remote and automate all UX research.

-Summary: In a pandemic like COVID-19, do all user testing online either leveraging a software solution or just using web conferencing software (even cheaper).
-Aspects of Field studies can be moved online in the form of user interviews and Diary Studies.
-Remember what you are gaining and losing and educate your team, boss and stakeholders and be prepared to do in-person interviewing again, when conditions are safe are things you should do.
+In a pandemic like COVID-19, do all user testing online, either leveraging a software solution or just using web conferencing software (even cheaper).
+Aspects of Field studies can be conducted online in the form of user interviews and Diary Studies.
+You must evaluate what you are gaining and losing.
+Additionally, educating your team, boss, and stakeholders and preparing to do in-person interviewing again when conditions are safe are things you should do.